Lambourn: World War II plane crash

-On 8 September 1944 a stricken B-24 Liberator flown by 2nd Lt Lawrence Berkoff DFC of the 856th Bombardment Squadron, 492d Bombardment Group (the Carpetbaggers), Eighth Air Force, USAAF was returning from an aborted mission.
-Berkoff maintained control of the plane so that his crew could parachute to safety over Baydon, but saw that if he bailed out, the plane would crash into Lambourn.
-He therefore remained at the controls to divert the aircraft and was killed when it crash-landed in a field on Folly Road at 10:45 pm, missing the village by a few hundred yards.
+On 8 September 1944, a B-24 Liberator flown by 2nd Lt Lawrence Berkoff of the 856th Bombardment Squadron, USAAF encountered engine problems whilst undertaking a Carpetbagger mission from RAF Harrington.
+After aborting the mission and turning back north, Berkoff struggled to maintain control of the plane, whilst his crew parachuted to safety over Baydon.
+Continually losing altitude, he remained at the controls to divert the aircraft away from Lambourn, and was killed when it crash-landed in a field on Folly Road, Lambourn, at 10:45 pm, missing the village by a few hundred yards.
 Berkoff was awarded a posthumous Distinguished Flying Cross; a plaque in his honour was unveiled on 26 June 2003 by his great nephew, Todd Berkoff, at Lambourn Memorial Hall.

 1953 lorry crash

 On Tuesday 13 April 1953 an articulated lorry carrying 3,600 impgal of aviation fuel suffered brake failure as it came down Hungerford Hill (now the B4000).
 Despite the best efforts of the driver, it hit several buildings before overturning on Oxford Street.
 The lorry exploded, destroying the tobacconist's, confectioner's, watchmaker's, jeweller's and antique dealer's shops, but only the driver was killed.
 The burning fuel set fire to three houses, two thatched cottages and several flats, and 37 people were made homeless.
-It also flowed down the street and into the River Lambourn and set fire to property up to 50 yards way until the Newbury, Hungerford, Wantage, Swindon and Faringdon fire brigades helped the local brigade quench the fire.
+It also flowed down the street and into the River Lambourn and set fire to property up to 50 yards away until the Newbury, Hungerford, Wantage, Swindon and Faringdon fire brigades helped the local brigade quench the fire.